Havimaki/list-of-useful-resources/README.md

 1. Run `make resource` in the terminal.
 This will create a new file in the selected directory, with all the formatting in place.
 2. Populate your newly created file with a one-sentence Elevator Pitch, at least two Notable Quotes and a Conclusion.
 The conclusion can be a quote pulled from the link that you feel encapsulates the resource's main purpose.
 3. Run `make index`.
 This will update the directory's README file with title, link and Elevator Pitch.

-### 2. Updated README
-An addition should also be made to the categories README file.
-It should include the title of the article, and include the elevator pitch.
-The title of the article should link the article itself.
--->